How do I become pregnant?

 Needing to pee (urinate) more often

 If you think you might be pregnant, take a pregnancy test and/or visit your doctor.
 If you are pregnant it is too late for emergency contraception because it works to prevent an unintended pregnancy.
-It will not effect an existing pregnancy.
+It will not affect an existing pregnancy.